The fine printStrossles terms of service

 Indirect Third Party Data Processing

-Data Processor is allowing its advertising customers to use impression pixels from third-party suppliers.
+Data Processor is allowing its advertising customers to use impression pixels (image tags) from any third-party suppliers.

 Strossle complies with IABs TCF standard for consent string management.